Mass shootings in America are a serious problem -- and these 9 charts show just why

 - in the same general time and location

-By that definition, from January 1 to October 3, we have seen 273 mass shootings.
+By that definition, according to the Gun Violence Archive, we have seen 273 mass shootings from January 1 to October 3.

 That averages to 7.5 mass shootings a week.